Originally posted on April 24, 2017

 Sciatic nerve pain can be so excruciating and debilitating that you don’t even want to get off the couch.
 Common causes of sciatica can include a ruptured disk, a narrowing of the spine canal (called spinal stenosis), and injury.

-Here are six exercises that do just that:
+Here are six stretches that do just that:

 1. Reclining pigeon pose